Chart Color Schemes

 Kyabram has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No infrastructure changes significantly influence an area's performance.
-AreaSearch identified zero projects impacting this region.
-Notable initiatives are: Shepparton Line Upgrade, Regional Housing Fund (Victoria), Victorian Renewable Energy Zones, and North East Rail Line Upgrade.
-The following details projects likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 0 projects that may impact this area.
+Notable projects include Shepparton Line Upgrade, Regional Housing Fund (Victoria), Victorian Renewable Energy Zones, and North East Rail Line Upgrade, with the following list providing details of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.